CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 L slurred with T in wealth, health
 L may be slurred with the t in such words as wealth, health, etc., and the softly sounding vowel in terminations such as “al”, final , “er” in upper , etc.

-Lesson 9: Conclusion
+# Lesson Nine: Conclusion

-Where the student is now
+> Where the student is now
-The pupils should with their present knowledge be able to write in supplement style, at least 60 words per minute, and to read fluently the Third Book of the Psalms, and the Magazine, and to correspond rapidly with any member of the Cambridge Shorthand Society.
+The pupils should with their present knowledge be able to write in supplement style, at least 60 words per minute, and to read fluently the Third Book of the Psalms, and the Magazine, and to correspond rapidly with any member of the Cambridge Shorthand Society. -- Teaching

+That's optimistic.
+You will probably be able to take new material using known words at 30wpm, and work known passages up to or 60wpm with 95% accuracy or higher following Swem's advice.

 What to do in this lesson
 The only thing to be done on this concluding lesson is to draw the students attention to the list of recognized contractions as issued by the Society, to assist them in phrasing and to consider a few general terminations.